survivejs/webpack-book/manuscript/developing/01_getting_started.md

 # Getting Started

 Before getting started, make sure you are using a recent version of [Node](http://nodejs.org/).
-I recommend using at least the most current LTS (long-term support) version.
+You should use at least the most current LTS (long-term support) version.
 The configuration of the book has been written Node 6 features in mind.
 You should have `node` and `npm` commands available at your terminal.
 [Yarn](https://yarnpkg.com/) is a good alternative to npm and works for the tutorial as well.

 The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).
 If you are unsure of something, refer there.